Whoever works with performance advertising knows that conversion attribution and optimization are crucial for success. There are no workarounds here.

 This turns our competition into a three-way duel.

 This is the most reliable method of conversion tracking, as it happens at the back-end of both platforms.
-No messy tokens and parameters.
+No messy processes.
 When a conversion happens, the affiliate network’s infrastructure pings an ad tracker with all necessary information.

 However, as this solution requires a lot of development work on both sides, it is not very prevalent in the affiliate marketing landscape.